COVID-19 Testing Locations and Hours

-In accordance with the Centers for Disease Control and Prevention guidelines, fully vaccinated individuals with no known exposures are not recommended to be tested regularly.
-However, it is recommended that fully vaccinated individuals get tested within five to seven days following known exposure to someone with suspected or confirmed COVID-19 and wear a mask in public indoor settings for 14 days after exposure or until a negative test result.
+In accordance with the Centers for Disease Control and Prevention guidelines, those who are up-to-date with their vaccines and with no known exposures are not recommended to be tested regularly.
+However, it is recommended that individuals who are up to date with their vaccines get tested within five to seven days following known exposure to someone with suspected or confirmed COVID-19 and wear a mask in public indoor settings for 14 days after exposure or until a negative test result.

 How do I get tested?

-While walk-up testing is available at the Forest Drive Building and Armstrong Center test sites, it is preferred that you register for your test in advance online to streamline the testing process.
+While walk-up testing is available at Health Services and Armstrong Center test sites, it is preferred that you register for your test in advance online to streamline the testing process.
 Faculty, staff, and students can register for testing at these sites via the testing registration link on your MyGeorgiaSouthern portal.
 Additionally, students with symptoms can continue to be tested in the health centers on both the Armstrong and Statesboro campuses if they have been evaluated by a health services medical provider for those symptoms.

 What do I need to bring to the test site?

-If you are testing at the Forest Drive or Armstrong Center test sites, please bring your Eagle ID or some other form of identification and your cell phone.
+If you are testing at Health Services or Armstrong Center test sites, please bring your Eagle ID or some other form of identification and your cell phone.
 If you are testing in the campus health center, bring your Eagle ID card, insurance card, cell phone, and form of payment for the clinic visit.